metagov/daostar/DAOIPs/daoip-5.md

         "relevantTo": "<OPTIONAL: An array of (GrantPool id, GrantPool name) intended to call attention to specific grant pools for which this project is relevant.
-This does not constitute a formal grant application unless recognized by the grant pool.>", "image": "<RECOMMENDED: A URI pointing to a resource with mime type image/*, typically a square logo.>", "coverImage": "<RECOMMENDED: A URI pointing to a resource with mime type image/*, typically a large, rectangular background image.>", "openSourceStatus": "<OPTIONAL: A Boolean or Text value indicating the Open-Source Status of the project>", "socials": [
+This does not constitute a formal grant application unless recognized by the grant pool.>", "image": "<RECOMMENDED: A URI pointing to a resource with mime type image/*, typically a square logo.>", "coverImage": "<RECOMMENDED: A URI pointing to a resource with mime type image/*, typically a large, rectangular background image.>", "licenseURI": "<OPTIONAL: A URI pointing to the project's open-source license or relevant licensing details>", "socials": [
                 {
                 "name": "<The name of the social platform>",